 Regular pruning is an essential part of caring for kiwi vines.
 Kiwi vines left to their own devices quickly become a tangled mess.
 But pruning overgrown kiwi vines is also possible if you follow simple trimming steps.
 Read on for information about how to prune an overgrown kiwi vine.

 Kiwi Plant Trimming

+The only way to keep a kiwi vine vigorous and productive is to adhere to a regular pruning schedule.
+Pruning helps to establish a strong framework for the vine, balance growth with fruit production, and develop the type of open canopy that uses light efficiently.
 Do most of the kiwi plant trimming in the cool season while the plant is dormant.
 However, you’ll also need to prune the vine back several times during the summer to keep it under control.
 The technique for pruning mature kiwi vines is slightly different.

 Pruning Overgrown Kiwi Vines

 If you neglect pruning, kiwis quickly grow into a tangled mess of woody vines.
 The plant may stop producing fruit when this happens.
 At that point, it is time for serious kiwi plant trimming.
-You can learn the technique for pruning mature kiwi wines without too much trouble.
+You can learn the technique for pruning mature kiwi vines without too much trouble.

 How to Prune an Overgrown Kiwi